PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/Static site generators.md

 Alas, lot (if not all) of these themes are written in EJS (why is it so popular?) and Less...

 These were the initial choices of Hexo.
-Since v.3, they moved EJS and Less (Stylus?) renderers to external plugins, and there are other plugins, but unless you are willing to make your own theme from scratch, you are stuck with these technologies.
+Since v.3, they moved EJS and Stylus renderers to external plugins, and there are other plugins, but unless you are willing to make your own theme from scratch, you are stuck with these technologies.

 I chose the [Icarus](http://blog.zhangruipeng.me/hexo-theme-icarus/) theme, responsive, clean and nice, supporting Disqus and Google Analytics out of the box.
 I made some minor changes, mostly on the CSS side, to personalize it a bit.